ROY508822/Bases-de-Datos-Distribuidas/exercise7.md

         REFERENCES product(productID)
 );

+INSERT INTO salesDB2.dbo.customer
+SELECT * FROM customerDB_test.dbo.customer;

 INSERT INTO salesDB2.dbo.address
 SELECT *
-FROM customerDB.dbo.address;

-INSERT INTO salesDB2.dbo.address
-SELECT *
-FROM supplierDB.dbo.address s
+FROM customerDB_test.dbo.address a
 WHERE NOT EXISTS (
     SELECT 1
-    FROM supplierDB2.dbo.address a
+    FROM salesDB2.dbo.address b
-    WHERE a.addressID = s.addressID
+    WHERE b.addressID = a.addressID
 );

-INSERT INTO salesDB2.dbo.customer
-SELECT * FROM customerDB.dbo.customer;

 INSERT INTO salesDB2.dbo.customerAddress
-SELECT * FROM customerDB.dbo.customerAddress;
+SELECT * FROM customerDB_test.dbo.customerAddress;

-INSERT INTO saleseDB2.dbo.supplier
+INSERT INTO salesDB2.dbo.supplier
-SELECT * FROM supplierDB.dbo.supplier;
+SELECT * FROM supplierDB_test.dbo.supplier;

 INSERT INTO salesDB2.dbo.product
-SELECT * FROM supplierDB.dbo.product
+SELECT * FROM supplierDB_test.dbo.product

 UNION

-SELECT * FROM customerDB.dbo.product;
+SELECT * FROM customerDB_test.dbo.product;

 INSERT INTO salesDB2.dbo.customerOrder
-SELECT * FROM customerDB.dbo.customerOrder;
+SELECT * FROM customerDB_test.dbo.customerOrder;

 INSERT INTO salesDB2.dbo.orderProduct
-SELECT * FROM customerDB.dbo.orderProduct;
+SELECT * FROM customerDB_test.dbo.orderProduct;
 ````
 ### Check description to the database